-One way Christian theists have responded is by pointing to the narratives in the Bible that teach that although God is willing to prevent (or end) evil but does not.
-The interpretation is that this does not necessarily mean that God cannot prevent evil.
-Importantly, for the Christian, this raises difficult questions and theologians have spilled much ink searching for answers.
-One answer is that God does not prevent all evil (or instances of evil) because he has morally sufficient reasons for allowing evil to exist in the world.
+One way theists have responded is by pointing to the narratives in the Bible that teach that God is willing to prevent (or end) evil but does not.
+This does not necessarily mean that God cannot prevent evil.
+Importantly, for the theist, this raises difficult questions.
+One answer to this question is that God does not prevent all evil (or instances of evil) because he has morally sufficient reasons for allowing evil to exist in the world.
 Philosopher, theologian, and apologist William Lane Craig argues,

 “In terms of the intellectual problem of suffering, I think that there you need to ask yourself is the atheist claiming, as Epicurus did, that the existence of God is logically incompatible with the evil and suffering in the world?
 If that’s what the atheist is claiming, then he has got to be presupposing some kind of hidden assumptions that would bring out that contradiction and make it explicit because these statements are not explicitly contradictory.
 The problem is no philosopher in the history of the world has ever been able to identify what those hidden assumptions would be that would bring out the contradiction and make it explicit” (1).

 As Craig challenges, how could the atheist, skeptic, or anyone else, know that God would not, if he existed, permit the evil and suffering in the world?
-This is the assumption made and seldom extends beyond an assumption.
-Craig thinks that there reasonable grounds for thinking God can indeed permit evil and suffering in the world and that this is because it is a way for God to bring the maximum number of people freely into his kingdom to find salvation and eternal life.
+This is an assumption made and seldom extends beyond this.
+Craig thinks that there are reasonable grounds for thinking God can indeed permit evil and suffering in the world.
+His reason is that evil and suffering is a way for God to bring the maximum number of people freely into his kingdom to find salvation and eternal life.
 To achieve this would require the existence of evil and suffering, and perhaps only in such a world could the maximum number of people freely come to know God and find salvation.
-Craig explains what the skeptic is required to do to counter this possibility,
+Craig explains that what the skeptic is required to do to counter this possibility,